devinus/poolboy/README.md

 - `worker_module`: the module that represents the workers
 - `size`: maximum pool size
 - `max_overflow`: maximum number of workers created if pool is empty
+- `restart_delay`: delay for retrying a failed start of a worker child.
+If 0 (or missing) it will be unsafe, crashing poolboy instance if an error happens in the process.

 ## Authors